Updated: December 12th, 2022 – changed info from Microsoft LUIS to Microsoft Azure Cognitive Services / Conversational Language Understanding.

 - the pupillary light reflex is sluggish

 Now, your service is ready to be trained.
-LUIS trains the AI to understand the natural language using the examples we provided.
+Language Studio trains the AI to understand the natural language using the examples we provided.
 It generalizes the utterances we have labeled.

 Once you’re satisfied with the results, it’s time to publish your app to move it from the testing environment to the real world.

-Finally, we’re ready to publish our LUIS app to the world.
-So far, you could only play with your app in the browser while logged in to LUIS.
-This step makes the LUIS service accessible to our Node.js backend, which can run anywhere in the world.
+Finally, we’re ready to publish our natural language understanding model to the world.
+So far, you can only access the data when you’re logged in to your account.
+The following step makes the model accessible to our Node.js backend, which can run anywhere in the world.

 In the “Manage” section of the dashboard, you can then access the “Azure Resources” blade.
 To access your LUIS service from our Node.js app, you need to create the prediction resource key.

-The biggest parts are done: we’ve created the HTML5 front-end UI for the user, the back-end server using Node.js, as well as the AI service based on LUIS.
+The biggest parts are done: we’ve created the HTML5 front-end UI for the user, the back-end server using Node.js, as well as the AI service based on Azure conversational language understanding.

 The only remaining task is connecting everything together.
 That’ll be the focus of the final part of the article series!